mattes337/AgentCommunicationMcp/README.md

 - **Autonomous Agent Operation**: Real agents connect and communicate via MCP protocol
 - **Dependency Management**: Clear consumer-producer relationships between agents
 - **Task Coordination**: File-based request-response mechanism for cross-agent collaboration
+- **Automatic Incorporation Tasks**: When an agent completes a task created by another agent, an incorporation task is automatically created for the creator to review and integrate changes
 - **HTTP API Wrapper**: REST API for easier testing and integration
 - **Docker Support**: Containerized deployment with monitoring capabilities